 Presentations and workshops will be given by teachers, consultants, community-based personnel and academics, from metropolitan and rural locations in NSW, interstate and overseas.

-Participants may attend the conference as a stand-alone event or as part of the Educational Studies (Learning Support) Program, which comprises attendance at the conference, as well as the SLC Masterclass on Tuesday, June 27, and five additional workshops held on Thursday evenings (4.30–7.30pm) in July, August and September 2023.
+Participants may attend the conference as a stand-alone event or as part of the Educational Studies (Learning Support) Program, which comprises attendance at the conference, as well as the SLC Masterclass on Tuesday, July 1, and five additional workshops held on Thursday evenings (4.30–7.30pm) in Semester Two 2025.

 Venue: Online by Zoom